nesar-journal/nesar-stylesheets/README.md

 ### Step 3: Add the YAML metadata

 Edit the file `metadata.yml` to reflect the correct metadata.
-This will be used in the LaTeX conversion.
+This will be used in the LaTeX conversion, but it's also a necessary component of the NESAR website.

 ## Going from TEI to HTML